jdeng/amr2wav/README.md

 # amr2wav
-convert wechat AMR audio files to wav format
+convert AMR audio files to wav format

 Decoder code is from OpenCore-AMR from the mirror https://github.com/VFR-maniac/opencore-amr.
 The files are copied into one directory to make ```go build``` easier.